-At Trinity Lutheran Church in Mission and Shawnee, Kansas, we have started a Senior Ministry focused on the spiritual, health, and resource care of seniors.
-Trinity has a growing number of seniors who are living longer and trying to live active and useful lives.
+At Trinity Lutheran Church in Mission and Shawnee, Kansas, we have started an Older Adult Ministry focused on the spiritual, health, and resource care of older adults.
+Trinity has a growing number of members who are living longer and trying to live active and useful lives.
 In the 1950s the Lutheran Church saw and acted upon a need to provide dedicated leadership in ministering to our youth.
-At Trinity we are trying to take that model and make an added emphasis on seniors.
+At Trinity we are trying to take that model and make an added emphasis on older adults.

 In addition we offer fun activities such as a presentation of a Martin Luther one-man play and sponsoring a bus to a performance of Handel’s Messiah.
-We also offer to our seniors the opportunity to leave a video record of their faith journey with our Legacy talks.
+We also offer to our older members the opportunity to leave a video record of their faith journey with our Legacy talks.

 - Regular Sunday morning Bible Classes